nub340/DreamsOfAJaguar/README.md

 - Model speed differences on different hardware
 - Multiple forks and rapidly evolving codebase

-While still an intruging idea that we will undoubtably continue to pursue, we decided it was out of scope for this project.
+While still an intriguing idea that we will undoubtably continue to pursue, we decided it was out of scope for this project.
 Instead, we opted to use a readily available web API (replicate.com), which greatly simplified integration and would ensure compatibility no matter what type of computer was running it.
 As long as it has internet access and can run Python, you should be good to go.
 All you need is an API KEY from replicate.com.

 #### Player Involvement ####
 With all that said, our approach is still unpredictable and can often generate undesirable results.
-To address this, we decided to let the player interact with Stable Diffusion on the main screen directly by allowing them to click on either a specific unit, or the player chatacter in the center to regenerate either a specific unit, or all the units, respectfully.
-The player can repeat this process until they like all of their units, and/or are free to explore and keep generating more just for fun!
+To address this, we decided to let the player interact with Stable Diffusion on the main screen directly by allowing them to click on either a specific unit, or the player character in the center to regenerate either a specific unit, or all the units, respectfully.
+The player can repeat this process until they like all their units, and/or are free to explore and keep generating more just for fun!
 Regenerating units can take around 30 seconds to a minute, depending on internet speed and server.

 #### Threading ####
-In order to make web requests without locking up the game UI, we're utilizing seperate threads for each web request to generate a new unit.
+In order to make web requests without locking up the game UI, we're utilizing separate threads for each web request to generate a new unit.
 Be aware there are some bugs associated with this.
 I.e., if you kill the game while a thread is still running, the threads will continue running until complete.
 You also cannot cancel an already running thread.

 ## Game Concept and Development Process ##
 We brainstormed quite a few different ideas before finally settling on a game.
 At first, all we knew was that we wanted it to be ancient Mayan themed and utilize machine learning / A.I. in some novel and fun way.